High Command Trial: Indictment

-All defendants were indicted on all counts; they all pleaded "not guilty".
-Count 4 of the indictment—the conspiracy charge—was soon dropped by the tribunal because it was already covered by the other charges.
-On count 1, the tribunal considered all accused not guilty, stating that they were not the policy-makers and that preparing for war and fighting a war on orders was not a criminal offense under the applicable international law of the time.
+All defendants were indicted on all counts and pleaded "not guilty".
+Count 4 of the indictment, the conspiracy charge, was soon dropped by the tribunal because it was already covered by the other charges.
+On count 1, the tribunal considered all of the accused not guilty and stated that they were not the policy-makers and that preparing for war and fighting a war 'on orders' was not a criminal offense under the applicable international law of the time.

-Defendants and judgements
+Defendants and judgments

 Of the 14 defendants indicted, Otto Schniewind and Hugo Sperrle were acquitted on all counts.
 Johannes Blaskowitz committed suicide during the trial and the 11 remaining defendants received prison sentences ranging from three years to lifetime imprisonment.
 All sentences included time already served in custody since 7 April 1945.
 The table below shows, with respect to each charge, whether the accused were either indicted but not convicted (I) or indicted and found guilty (G) and is listed by defendant, charge and outcome.

 Aftermath

-The German public opinion was against the trial.
-Many denied the facts found by the U.S. judges, extolled the defense of obedience to superior orders, and praised the soldierly qualities of the defendants.
-Particularly active were the Protestant and Catholic churches.
+Public opinion in Germany was against the trial.
+Many denied the facts found by the U.S. judges, extolled the defense of obedience to superior orders and praised the soldierly qualities of the defendants.
+Particularly active were the Protestant and Catholic Churches.

 After the emergence of the Federal Republic, German Chancellor Konrad Adenauer and the Bundestag weighed in on the side of the defendants.
 German leverage increased as the urgency of rearming Germany grew.
-Under these intense pressures, in 1950, U.S. High Commissioner John McCloy established a review panel chaired by Judge David Peck of New York and, on its recommendation, reduced the sentences of three of the six High Command defendants still in prison.
+Under these intense pressures, in 1950, U.S. High Commissioner John McCloy established a review panel chaired by Judge David Peck of New York and, on its recommendation, reduced the sentences of three of the six High Command defendants who were still in prison.
 After further proceedings by mixed commissions composed of Allied and German members, the last of the High Command defendants returned home in 1954.